JohnKirwan/johnkirwan/content/authors/admin/_index.md

 ## Bio

-I am a life science researcher, interested in scientific data analysis and scientific communication.
+I'm a computational biologist working at the interface of data science and biology — applying statistical and machine learning approaches to uncover structure in complex biological data.
 I am a senior scientist at Arquimea Research Centre, La Laguna, Spain.

+My background spans experimental biology, computational modeling, and bioinformatics.
+After completing a PhD at Lund University focused on visual systems in invertebrates, I transitioned toward data-driven biology — developing analytical tools and predictive models that bridge biological insight and computation.

+I enjoy learning new analytical methods, writing code, and communicating science clearly.
+My goal is to continue growing as a biological data scientist, expanding across diverse fields within the life sciences while keeping biological meaning at the core of the analysis.